Energy and buildings

 MJA3 and Energy Efficiency Plan 2017-2020

 Through the Long Term Energy Efficiency Agreement (MJA-3), the government agreed with educational institutions to achieve a 30% energy efficiency improvement in the period 2005-2020.
 The EUR has committed to this agreement.
 The Energy Efficiency Plan (EEP) describes the activities that will be undertaken to achieve the energy reduction.
 In 2016 the EEP 2017-2020 was drafted (see download).
 This is the last EEP in the MJA-3 period and it provides for a 10% improvement in energy efficiency.
 A major contribution to the energy efficiency improvements for the coming years are due to the systems for thermal storage (ATES systems).
 Such installations cool down buildings much more efficiently.
 But the new energy efficient buildings which are to be build will also contribute greatly to the energy efficiency.
-One example of these new energy efficient buildings is the energy neutral sports building, of which the construction will start in 2019.
+One example of these new energy efficient buildings is the energy neutral sports building, of which the construction will starts in 2020.